DenchiSoft/VTubeStudio/README.md

 }
 ```

-If the request was successful, you will just receive an empty response.
+If the request was successful, you will receive a response containing the status of all requested items.

 **`RESPONSE`**
 ```json